nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 grepping for magic strings.[^structdeps] We take that lineage and upgrade
 it: hash the extracted interface itself, and let the observed read set (more on that shortly) catch the dynamic loading that static structure misses.
-Which unlocks something Nix cannot do at any price.
+Which unlocks something Nix cannot do at any price: patching a dependency without touching its dependents.

 ## Lego, Not Marble